sCompile: Critical Path Identification and Analysis for Smart Contracts

-Besides symbolic execution, there are attempts on formal verification of smart contracts using either model-checking techniques~\cite{kalra2018zeus} or theorem-proving approaches~\cite{Fstar}.
-These approaches in theory can check arbitrary properties specified manually in a form accepted by the model checker or the theorem prover.
+Other attempts on analyzing smart contracts include formal verification using either model-checking techniques~\cite{kalra2018zeus} or theorem-proving approaches~\cite{Fstar}.
+They in theory can check arbitrary properties specified manually in a form accepted by the model checker or the theorem prover.
 It is known that model checking has limited scalability whereas theorem proving requires an overwhelming amount of user effort.